huynamnguyen/First_App/README.md

 # First_App - 28/11/2018

 ## Description
-Its a Quiz App that has 7 questions with 4 possible answers that determines if you got the right answer right away by rewarding you with 1 point for each right answer and 0 for each wrong one.
+Its a Quiz App that has 7 questions with each having 4 possible answers.
+The App determines wether you got the right answer or not after choosing one and grants you a point if it was right.
+After answering all questions you will see your final score.

 ## How_to_play